-- 2.2 'Accountability Statement' means the annual statement of curriculum target areas required to be signed off by the Corporation as a condition of receiving funding; - 2.3 'Code of Good Governance' means the Code of Good Governance for English Colleges issued by the AoC Governors' Council in March 2015 as updated January 2019 and October 2021 and revised in September 2023; - 2.4 'College' means this College; - 2.3 'College Mission Statement' means the statement referred to at paragraph 3.1 of this Code or such other mission statement as may be agreed by the Corporation from time to time; - 2.4 'Corporation' means the further education corporation which was established for the purpose of conducting the College; - 2.5 'Corporation Member', 'Chair', 'Principal' and 'Governance Professional' mean respectively the Member of the Corporation of the College, the Chair of the Corporation, the Chief Executive & Principal and the Clerk to the Corporation.
-At East Surrey College Corporation, the Governance Professional to the Corporation will be known as the Director of Governance; - 2.6 'DfE' means the Department for Education; - 2.7 'ESFA' means the Education and Skills Funding Agency or any successor body; - 2.8 'Secretary of State' means the Secretary of State for Education - 2.9 'Standing Orders' mean any standing orders created by the Corporation from time to time. - 2.10 all other definitions have the same meanings as given in the College's Instrument and Articles of Government; and - 2.11 words importing one gender import any gender.
+- 2.1 'Code of Good Governance' means the Code of Good Governance for English Colleges issued by the AoC Governors' Council in March 2015 as updated January 2019 and October 2021; - 2.2 'College' means this College;

+- 2.3 'College Mission Statement' means the statement referred to at paragraph 3.1 of this Code or such other mission statement as may be agreed by the Corporation from time to time; - 2.4 'Corporation' means the further education corporation which was established for the purpose of conducting the College; - 2.5 'Corporation Member', 'Chair', 'Principal' and 'Clerk' mean respectively the Member of the Corporation of the College, the Chair of the Corporation, the Chief Executive & Principal and the Clerk to the Corporation.
+At East Surrey College Corporation, the Clerk to the Corporation will be known as the Director of Governance; - 2.6 'DfE' means the Department for Education; - 2.7 'ESFA' means the Education and Skills Funding Agency or any successor body; - 2.8 'Secretary of State' means the Secretary of State for Education - 2.9 all other definitions have the same meanings as given in the College's Instrument and Articles of Government; and - 2.10 words importing one gender import any gender.